nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _resourcesRoot_: Folder that contains assets (can be accessed in the theme via *resourcesBasePath*)
  * _views_: The folder with the views.
 There must exist a view **portal** which renders a portal page

-Since *Mashroom Portal* uses the *Express* render mechanism all Template Engines supported by *Express* can be used to define the template.
+Since *Mashroom Portal* uses the *Express* render mechanism, all Template Engines supported by *Express* can be used to define the template.
 The bootstrap returns the template engine and the engine name like so:

 ```ts